 This is the end of our weekend journey in Bordeaux!
 Before I leave you, here are some useful links:

-The site of the tourist office in Bordeaux have loads of information about all the points of interest in the city as well as about most of the main events, although not all in English unfortunately.
+The site of the tourist office in Bordeaux has loads of information about all the points of interest in the city as well as about most of the main events.
 They also offer a lot of tours in and around Bordeaux – so check it out here.

 As I said, Bordeaux has a lot to offer!
 It’s hard to see everything if you only have a day or two but don’t be stressed, just take the time to enjoy the city.